KQM-git/TCL/docs/enemy-data/hilichurls/lawachurls/thunderhelm-lawachurl.md

 # Boltburst Lawachurl

 This huge Hilichurl is referred to as "Lawa" by its brethren.
-The giant body is saturated with Electro Energy, while the Elemental Energy seeps through its cracks in its body in the form of Electro Crystal growths.
+The giant body is saturated with Electro Energy, while the Elemental energy seeps through its cracks in its body in the form of Electro Crystal growths.

 ## Weakspot Details